A History of Giving

 I’m writing this blog because it’s selling season for the Guide to Giving and we wanted to share with you its history and the important place it holds.

-We believe that, even in these times where of internet dominance, the hard copy Guide to Giving has a place, and the online Guide to Giving provides huge value to the organisations who list in it, as well as to over one million people who see it.
 Our IT work on enhancing its value to users is happening as I write, so we look forward to continuing to make the G2G an accessible and worthwhile service.